 Why the TU Dublin City Campus (formerly DIT)?

-TU Dublin City Campus student Ruth Ikenyirimba tells us about studying Biomedical Science in Dublin’s City Centre.
+TU Dublin City Campus student and Nigerian Ambassador, Ruth Ikenyirimba, tells us about studying Biomedical Science in Dublin’s City Centre.

 A sprawling campus